The Cotswold School: Today

-The school roll in September 2022 stands at 1430 students and 140 staff.
+The school roll in March 2025 stands at 1506 students and 140 staff.
 The last 30 years have seen an extensive programme of building.
 In the last 5 years, a new Sixth Form study suite and common room have been built; refurbished and newly equipped science laboratories; a gymnasium extension to the sports hall; and a 2 storey, 10 classroom English block with communal learning space, study rooms and department office, which was opened in 2020.

 The school gained specialisms for languages (2002) and science (2006) as part of the now defunct specialist schools programme.

-The extension to the sixth form and science blocks was officially opened by Nigel Twiston-Davies in April 2009.
-The new £1.5 million sports hall, with changing rooms and a community room alongside, first opened in November 2009; it was officially opened by the former England cricket captain Mike Gatting in July 2010.
+The extension to the sixth form and science blocks was opened by Nigel Twiston-Davies in April 2009.
+The new £1.5 million sports hall, with changing rooms and a community room alongside, first opened in November 2009; it was opened by the former England cricket captain Mike Gatting in July 2010.

-The mathematics block was officially opened by Geoffrey Clifton-Brown MP and Mavis, Viscountess Dunrossil as part of the school's 25th anniversary celebrations during the academic year 2013/2014.
+The mathematics block was opened by Geoffrey Clinton-brown and Mavis, Viscountess Dunrossil as part of the school's 25th anniversary celebrations during the academic year 2013/2014.

-The Sixth Form study suite was officially opened by Adam Henson in March 2018.
-The English block was officially opened by Emma and Simon Keswick in November 2022.
+The Sixth Form study suite was opened by Adam Henson Henson in March 2018.
+The English block was opened by Emma and Simon Keswick November 2022.

 During the building of the extensions, it was discovered that the school is situated on a Roman cemetery which was found to also contain Iron Age graves.

 Ofsted reports and accolades

-In March 2015, Ofsted judged The Cotswold School 'Outstanding' across all categories.
-This was the fourth consecutive 'Outstanding' inspection carried out at the school.
+In March 2025, Ofsted judged The Cotswold School 'Outstanding' across all categories.
+This was the fifth consecutive 'Outstanding' inspection carried out at the school.